sickozell/SickoCV/README.md

 There will therefore be clocks of non-fixed length, but which will guarantee the exact number of BPM within a minute.

 #### Context Menu

+- **Trig/Swing on Div**
+With this option enabled the selected divider/multiplier outputs a 1ms trigger instead of gate.
+A little blue led is turned on near the PW knob.
+This knob will control the swing amount instead of pulse width, but only for clock multiplications.
+Swing control at 0% means no swing, so every pulse has equal timing.
+Increasing swing ratio it delays the even pulses by its percentage until 100% that means the even pulses fall on the next odd ones.
+Please note that every clock timing (beat detection) resets the odd pulses, so every pulse that is a beat will be an odd one.
+This is beacause it has to match metronome and don't mess when odd clock divisions are selected.

 - **Click Presets**
 There are 3 predefined types of audio clicks, each one with beat and bar sample.